Hi, my name is

 An iPad and iPhone running King’s Cross simultaneously

-I’ve started this website because I wanted to have a convenient way of adding English vocabulary cards to my Anki deck.
-(Anki is an open-source flashcard program using spaced repetition which helps me remember anything I want.)
-I really enjoy the English language and whenever I come across a word I like or a sentence in a book I want to remember, I add it to my Anki deck.
+I started this website because I wanted a convenient way to add English vocabulary cards to my Anki deck.
+(Anki is an open-source flashcard program that uses spaced repetition which helps me remember anything I want.)
+I really enjoy the English language, and whenever I come across a word I like or a sentence in a book I want to remember, I add it to my Anki deck.

 The website is, for no particular reason, written in Angular: dict‑anki.vercel.app (it’s not responsive because it isn’t meant to be used on a mobile device anyway 🫣).